sgc88/github-collaboration/readme.md

 *Before this workshop, developers should already be able to:*

 * Use git to stage and commit changes locally.

-* Explain what the following terms mean for GitHub: pull, push, fork, clone, pull request.
+* Explain what the following terms mean for GitHub: pull, push, fork, clone.

 ## Branches

-In Git, branches are a part of your everyday development process.
-When you want to add a new feature or fix a bug — no matter how big or how small — you spawn a new branch to encapsulate your changes.
+In Git, branches will be a part of your everyday development process.
+When you want to add a new feature or fix a bug — no matter how big or how small — you'll creat a new branch to hold your changes.
 This makes sure that unstable code is never committed to the main code base, and it gives you the chance to clean up your feature’s history before merging it into the main branch.

 Branches are incredibly lightweight "movable pointers" that help us as developers make experimental changes!
 A branch in git is just a label or pointer to a particular commit in a repository, along with all of it's history (parent commits).

-What makes a branch special in git, is that we're always on a specific branch, and when we commit, the current branch HEAD moves forward to the new commit.
+What makes a branch special in git is that we're always on a specific branch.
+When we commit, the current branch HEAD moves forward to the new commit.
 Another way to say that is the HEAD always stays at the tip of the branch.

 Terminology: HEAD is simply a reference to the current or most recent commit!